 The next thing you’ve got to do is use unique images that are page-relevant.
 What exactly does this mean?
 Well, essentially, your audience is far more likely to react to an image than words.
 It’s just how we’re wired.
 A unique image that links to the content within your post will likely lure your viewers in to read the actual words.
 It may also make them more likely to share it on social media and generally be more supportive of your online endeavours.

 You’ll want to caption each image with a relevant sentence and you’ll get bonus points if you can (naturally) place one or two keywords in there too.
 Images containing misleading captions are a big no-no and will almost certainly drive you down the search engine charts.
 Also, ignore the alt text at your peril!
 Alt text is the script that appears in place of an image if the image fails to load.
 When it comes to SEO, alt text is one of the most important factors of image optimisation after the actual image title, because it provides an opportunity to add keywords.
-When you’re composing your alt text, be descriptive and precise, like you’re writing for someone or something that can’t see the image.
+Be descriptive and precise when you’re composing the alt text copy, as if you’re writing for someone or something that can’t see the image.

 Basically, while the images should stand alone, you can also use them as a Trojan Horse for a motherland of keywords.
 Make your images work for you on two distinct fronts by optimising them to the maximum degree.
 And if in doubt, ask Kevin.